rachelelle/rachelelle.github.io/_posts/2015-08-02-thredup-ps.markdown

   <div class="col-md-6 project-role">
   	<h2 class="block-title">Role</h2>
       <ul>
-      <li>Led strategic redesign by analyzing data and conducting interviews that led to key findings influencing user flows and KPIs set.</li>
+      <li>Led a strategic redesign by analyzing data and conducting interviews that led to key findings influencing user flows and KPIs set.</li>
         <li>Worked closely with Product, Engineering, Design, and Marketing, in the process of developing specs and receiving feedback</li>
         <li>Created prototypes in FramerJS and facilitated user testing sessions that influenced rollout to another platform.</li>
       </ul>